eficode-academy/rf-mobile-testing-appium/README.md

 In the instructions we will make changes to the `${PATH}` variable.
 Keep track of what you do to it!
 You can use this information later to create a script that enables the full environment instantly.

+Windows users are recommended to use short directory names (Windows `${PATH}` has a character limit of 260!), and when possible avoid spaces in naming.

 ## Step 0.
 Download Android SDK and its tools
 Make sure that you have a new Android Studio with Android SDK downloaded, and installed.
 Note that it is not enough to download the zip files, you also need to unpack them and use the SDK Manager to download binary tools as well as system image(s).
 That may require about 6-10GB of space.